coraliemuller/metanetmap/docs/overview.rst

    is **not included** in the test option.
    Only a simplified example (a "toy" version) of the ``datatable_conversion`` file is provided.

-  But a conversion data table has already been built and is provided from MetaNetX in ``data/metanetx_conversion_datatable.tsv``.

 After building this knowledge base - ``datatable_conversion``, it is possible to perform mapping in several ways